janos-ss/test1/README.md

   * `integrity`: RSpec internal integrity check.
 Requires -login and -password parameters.

 **Language plugin file generation**
-These options require `-langauge` and `-directory` parameters.
+These options require `-language` and `-directory` parameters.
 Files will be named for the canonical keys of their rules; legacy keys are not supported.
   * `generate`: Generates html description and json metadata files specified by `-rule` and `-language` parameters at directory specified by `-directory`
   * `update`: Update html and json description files specified by `-language` found at directory specified by `-directory`